Identify. Understand. Respond.

 Primeros Auxilios Para La Salud Mental - Mental Health First Aid for Spanish Speakers (view flier)

-Blended – Learners complete a 2-hour, self-paced online course, and participate in a 4.5- to 5.5-hour, Instructor-led training (plus breaks and lunch)
+• Blended – Learners complete a 2-hour, self-paced online course, and participate in a 4.5- to 5.5-hour, Instructor-led training (plus breaks and lunch).
 This Instructor-led Training can be:

+This Instructor-led training can be:

 A video conference.